 Like many other artists of the time, Orff was considered a leftist.
 He had many Jewish friends, including Kurt Weill and the poet Franz Werfel, and collaborated extensively with well-known Marxists like Brecht.
 There are also reports that Orff was a quarter Jewish, a fact that could only have added to his insecurities.
 Despite this, or perhaps because of it, Orff never either overtly or covertly resisted or opposed Nazi policies.
-Recognising the precariousness of his status in the new Nazi Germany, throughout the 1930s he tried to establish his loyalty to the regime.
-Awarded a job composing music for schools, he developed his theories on music pedagogy, trying to integrate his ideas into the music policies of the Hitlerjugend (Hitler Youth), sometimes tailoring them specifically to Nazi demands.
-Choosing to forget all associations with Jewish, leftist, or modernist artists, Orff emphasised his hatred of jazz music and the atonality of Schoenberg and his disciples, and emphasised his own sincere and deep-seated appreciation of folk music.
+He developed his theories on music pedagogy, trying to integrate his ideas into the music policies of the Hitlerjugend (Hitler Youth).
+Choosing to forget all associations with Jewish, leftist, or modernist artists, Orff emphasised his antipathy to jazz music and the atonality of Schoenberg and his disciples, and emphasised his own sincere and deep-seated appreciation of folk music.

 For years Orff had been targeted by the Kampfbund für deutsche Kultur (Fighting League for German Culture, KfdK) as a cultural bolshevist.
-This dangerous reputation was initially confirmed at the controversial premiere of what was to become his best-known work, the Carmina Burana, in 1937.
+This dangerous reputation was initially confirmed at the controversial premiere of what was to become his best-known work, Carmina Burana, in 1937.
 Despite Orff’s increasing contacts with Nazi officials, and his well-regarded work in music pedagogy, the premiere was met with a stinging critique by the influential Nazi musicologist Hans Gerigk.
 According to Gerigk, Carmina Burana suffered from a 'mistaken return to primitive elements of instrumentalism and a foreign emphasis on rhythmic formulae'.
-For most, such a damning review would have signalled the end of the piece, if not of the career of the composer.
-However, his positive contacts with high-ranking figures, and the sheer popularity of the piece with the public, gradually transformed it into a hit.
-Despite its exotic sounds and sexual themes, the piece came to be perceived as 'a celebration of the power of an uninterrupted life instinct' and its elemental melodies and rhythms were said to bear witness to 'the indestructible and always re-emerging power of the ways of the common people'.
+Later reviews were positive however, and the Nazi regime recognised the potential of the work.